ashleyblackmore/beardsnapper/README.md

 your making a git commit.
 It will attempt to install streamer.
 Obviously git and bash are prerequisites for this to work.

+Idea taken from Víctor Martínez: https://github.com/knoopx Incorporates changes by iHiD (https://gist.github.com/3207743) Find this script on github at https://github.com/ashleyblackmore/beardsnapper

 It has only been tested on Ubuntu thus far!
+Currently leaves debug output on command line, despite attempts to adjust for quiet output.